 The Light Rail Transit (LRT) trains look like one car of an MRT train, with no operator on board and they generally go to the less accessible areas of the city.
 Payment is strictly by card.
 Single trip cards can be purchased at automated machines at all LRT or MRT stations.

-For information on MRT and LRT routes, visit the SMRT website.
+For information on MRT and LRT routes.